-- Development of a customer-specific multilation filter in intelligent HVAC systems.
-The prototypes were successfully tested by the customer. - Customer-specific development of a LiDAR system for high-definition LiDAR for use in the next generation of autonosolution. - Introduction of through-silicon via (TSV).
-This further development of wafer technologies for APDs and bulk photodiodes designs. - New development of a sensor for unique identification of gas mixtures through the the heating value and the corresponding amount of natural gas.
+- Development of a customer-specific multi-sensor system, combined with a control in a tailored casing, for monitoring the ventilation filter in intelligent HVAC systems.
+The prototypes were successfully tested by the customer. - Customer-specific development of a LiDAR system for high-definition LiDAR scanners.
+The system module is intended for use in the next generation of autonomous vehicles and comprises several APD arrays and the electronic components for strengthening and converting signals.
+The customer was successfully provided with a solution. - Introduction of through-silicon via (TSV).
+This further development of wafer technologies for APDs and bulk photodiodes enables more compact and reliable sensor designs. - New development of a sensor for unique identification of gas mixtures through the measurement of three physical parameters at the same time.
+These "gas property sensors" can for example, be used to calculate the heating value and the corresponding amount of natural gas.